 Engaging in a relationship, we have only the best intentions and great hopes.
 However, despite our efforts, even the most touching promises are sometimes broken.
 What should we do in order to create a strong union with a beloved person and fulfill our cherished dreams?

-Judging from his long experience of working with family couples, John Amodeo explains that typically, both partners complain about each other’s flaws and try to change each other.
-They are analyzing their partner’s flaws for hours being convinced that this will help to fix the situation.
+Based on his many years of experience working with married couples, John Amodeo explains that usually both partners complain about each other’s shortcomings and try to change each other.
+They spend hours analyzing their partner’s flaws, making sure that this will help correct the situation even when meeting a girl.

 For sure, we should know what’s going on since a human finds it difficult to live with indifference and doubts.
 But, unfortunately, we are often convinced that something is wrong with our partner, and we never consider the idea that we also may have done something wrong.
 John Amodeo describes three crucial factors necessary for establishing a self-sufficient partnership and friendship.